WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 Run the code - you should now see a circle around the clock, and the hands moving inside it.

 The hands may be a bit small, but don't worry about that - we'll fix it in the next step.
-Adjust the circle parameters to get the circle just right.
+Adjust the circle parameters to get the appearance of the circle just right.

 [Continue to *2.
 Scale the clock hands to the size of clock*](README7.md)